 I use my phone for banking and checking the news, too.

 Swadhin Agrawal, freelance writer, blogger, and social media marketer, says:

 Mobile phones, these days, have reduced workload by huge percentages.
 I use my phone a lot in as far as blogging or my writing business is concerned.

 Here are some of the apps I can’t live without (for android):

-1) Messenger: Helps me keep tab on friends and team members on projects.
+1) Messenger: Helps me keep tabs on friends and team members on projects.
 This is also useful to network with potential clients.

 4) Pocket: Pocket is my most favorite app on my phone.
 This is very useful for my freelance writing business too.
 Using Pocket, I can save any interesting links I come across during the research phase, or even when reading my favorite blogs.
-Later on, I can access them at one place no matter I am offline or online.
-(Download Pocket for iOS or android.)
+Later on, I can access them in one place no matter I am offline or online.
+(Download Pocket for iOS or Android.)